xulihang/tesseract-clipboard/readme.md

 ![](https://github.com/xulihang/tesseract-clipboard/raw/master/demo.gif)

-This program will convert images stored in clipboard to texts using [tesseract ocr engine](https://github.com/tesseract-ocr/tesseract).
+This program will convert images stored in the clipboard to texts using [tesseract ocr engine](https://github.com/tesseract-ocr/tesseract).

 It is written in b4j and tesseract is open sourced, thus it is cross-platform.